dylanmc/CryptoBook/src/03_cryptol.rst

 .. index:: type
 One of Cryptol's main features is that it is very careful about how data is represented.
-How data is layed out in bits is an example of a *type* in Cryptol.
+How data is laid out in bits is an example of a *type* in Cryptol.
 When you're talking about the type of something, often you'll see the thing, a colon (:) and then a description of its type